Psychology- Master of Arts, Doctor of Philosophy

 |Other courses depending on the area of concentration and background.||14|

 Specific programs (Clinical Psychology, Social Psychology, BCD) typically impose additional requirements.
 Please consult the department website for specific details.

 Requirements: Doctor of Philosophy

-Doctoral status is granted by vote of the graduate faculty based upon evaluations of your academic performance, research capability, and professional qualities.
+Permission to prepare for the comprehensive examination and pursue a dissertation is granted by vote of the graduate faculty based upon evaluations of your academic performance, research capability, and professional qualities.
 This vote is normally taken upon successful completion of the master’s thesis.

 Requirements for the Ph.D. include a minimum of 90 semester hours: